AcademySoftwareFoundation/OpenTimelineIO/docs/tutorials/time-scopes.md

 - `otio.algorithms.transform_time(some_timeline.global_space(), t, some_clip.media_space())`

-If the translate or trim functions return a `None`, that means that the time is trimmed out entirely from the parent scopes.
+If the translate or trim functions return a `None`, that means that the time is trimmed out entirely from the parent coordinate spaces.

 Note that these operations do not take compositing into account.
 A clip may be occluded by something, or be transparent, and these functions will not be able